gulmert89/studyRoom_docker/README.md

 ### 1.5.6.
 Docker Compose Commands
 * `docker-compose up`:
     * The equivalent of `docker run myimage`
-    * If it is not built, it builds it.
+    * If it is not built already, docker-compose builds it.
     * We don't specify an image name.
 It finds them in the docker-compose file.
 * `docker-compose up --build`:
     *  `docker build .` + `docker run myimage`